peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Returns:</b>

-This object's numerator.
+This object' s numerator.
 If this object is a not-a-number value, returns the diagnostic information (which will be negative if this object is negative).

 <a id="Sign"></a>
 ### Sign